kurtosis-tech/kurtosis/docs/docs/quickstart.md

 We use all feedback to fuel product development, so please don't hesitate to get in touch!

-Finally, if liked what you saw and want to dive deeper into Kurtosis, you can:
+Finally, if liked what you saw and want to engage with us, you can:

 - [Star us on Github](https://github.com/kurtosis-tech/kurtosis) (this helps a lot!)
 - [Join our Discord](https://discord.com/channels/783719264308953108/783719264308953111) (also available with the `kurtosis discord` CLI command)
 - [Reach out to us on Twitter](https://twitter.com/KurtosisTech)

+Or you can simply dive deeper into the docs:

 - [Read about the architecture][architecture-explanation]
 - [Explore the full catalog of Starlark commands][starlark-instructions-reference]
 - [Explore the various CLI commands][cli-reference]
 - Explore [Kurtosis-provided packages being used in production][kurtosis-managed-packages]
 - [Search GitHub for Kurtosis packages in the wild][wild-kurtosis-packages]

 <!-- !!!!!!!!!!!!!!!!!!!!!!!!!!!
 ONLY LINKS BELOW HERE !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! -->